bara96/MovableFloatingActionButton/README.md

 		}

 On xml layout, use it like this:

-//set the filepath where MovableFAB is in
+(Set the filepath where MovableFAB is in)

 	<com.filepath.MovableFloatingActionButton
         	android:id="@+id/fab"